Wallace grudgingly relives 2020 turmoil in new Netflix doc - NewsBreak

 The FBI investigated and determined the noose had been in that garage stall for months, since the unit had last been used.
 Wallace was not the victim of a hate crime.

-He faced national ridicule — — even though Wallace did not discover the noose or even see it.
+He faced national ridicule — then-President Donald Trump accused Wallace of perpetrating a hoax — even though Wallace did not discover the noose or even see it.
 Wallace was accused of orchestrating the entire incident to boost his career.

 "Mr. Wallace had nothing to do with the placement of that noose,” Ruffin, who led the investigation, says in the docuseries that debuts Tuesday, two days after the season-opening Daytona 500.